-- Just Me: $0/month, 2.75% per transaction
+- Just Me: $0/month, 2.6% + $0.10 per transaction

-- 2-5 Staff: $50/month, 2.5% +10 cents per transaction
+- Two-Five Staff: $50/month, 2.5% + $0.10 per transaction

-- 6-10: $90/month 2.5% + 10 cents per transaction
+- Six-Ten Staff: $90/month, 2.5% + $0.10 per transaction

 Ease Of Use

 When you sign up, you’ll have a refreshingly small number of parameters to fill out: the name of your business, the services you offer, the length of time required for the service, and the fee for your service, if applicable.
-You’ll then be dropped into an Overview, which features a number of clickable pop-ups recommending some actions to get you started.
+You’ll then see some clickable pop-ups recommending some actions to get you started.